-- Timely responses to all requests for information from Treasury and meeting deadlines measured by: - no requests being received for missing or incomplete information; and - timeframes being met. - Regular updating of website information on Schemes and Investment, sending the annual Chairman's letter to members by the end of September each year and sending member and employer updates. - Achieving consistently good satisfaction scores in the major aspects of the biannual survey of members and employers and positive feedback from other stakeholders. - Timely processing of appeals.
+- Timely responses to all requests for information from Treasury and meeting deadlines measured by: - no requests being received for missing or incomplete information; and - timeframes being met. - Regular updating of website information on Schemes and Investment, sending the annual Chairman's letter to members by the end of September each year and sending member and employer updates. - Achieving consistently good (50% or higher) satisfaction scores in the major aspects of the biennial survey of members and employers and positive feedback from other stakeholders. - Timely processing of appeals.
 On receipt of an appeal, complete papers are provided to the Appeals Board at least 14 days before each scheduled hearing.

 - Data required by the Actuary for reporting to Treasury was sent within the required timeframes. - All information provided was complete. - The Authority's website has been regularly updated during the year.
-An annual letter was sent by the Chairman to all GSF members, and five employer updates and one member update were sent out. - The Authority carries out a biannual survey on a random sample of members (600) and employers (80).
-In the 2013 survey, satisfaction with decisions made by, and information provided by, the Authority to members remained high and reasonably stable (86% and 80% respectively).
-Similarly, satisfaction with services and information provided by the scheme administrator to members remained high and reasonably stable (88% and 85% respectively). - Employer satisfaction with decisions made by the Authority and confidence in investment arrangements both improved and were more in line with pre 2012 levels.
-The numbers, who were dissatisfied, or not at all confident, remained very low. - Employer satisfaction with information provided by the Authority and services provided by the scheme administrator remained consistently high and stable. - In the year to 30 June 2014, seven appeals were heard by the Appeals Board.
-All papers were provided to the Appeals Board at least 14 days before the scheduled hearing dates. - There are no outstanding issues.
+An annual letter was sent by the Chairman to all GSF members, and two employer updates, and two member updates were sent out. - The Authority carries out a biennial survey on a random sample of members (600) and employers (80).
+In the 2015 survey, satisfaction with decisions made by, and information provided by, the Authority to members and employers remained high and reasonably stable (82% and 78% respectively).
+Similarly, satisfaction with services and information provided by the scheme administrator to members remained high and reasonably stable (85% and 80% respectively). - Employer satisfaction with decisions made by the Authority and confidence in investment arrangements whilst lower than levels in 2013 were consistent with 2012 levels.
+The numbers, who were dissatisfied, or not at all confident, remained low. - Employer satisfaction with communication provided by the Authority and services provided by the scheme administrator remained consistently high and stable. - In the year to 30 June 2015, one appeal was heard by the Appeals Board.
+The papers were provided to the Appeals Board at least 14 days before the scheduled hearing date.

+There are no outstanding issues.